axelflp/MNISTclassification-from_scratch/README.md

 ## Training
 As loss function we used cross entropy (L).
-### Backpropagation
+### Gradient Descent  and Backpropagation
-  For the implemetation of the backpropagation algorithm we used the next rule for gradient descent
+We used the next rule for gradient descent

 $$
 \textbf{A} \gets \textbf{A}-\epsilon\nabla L\left(\textbf{A}\right)